craigprotzel/Mashups/15_16_Sound_and_Video/README.md

 #### V. Homework
 * OPEN STUDIOS!
 11/06
 * For Class 17 (Tues 11/07)
+	* Read Janet Murray "Inventing the Medium Ch.2 - Affordances of the Digital Medium"
  	* Work - on Project #2 which is due Thursday 11/09.
 Be prepared to share a user-testable version of your project idea in class
 * For Class 18 (Thurs 11/09)
 	* DUE - Project #2